suprajaa4/predict-mutation-pathogenic/README.md

 **Predicting pathogenic vs benign missense variants using biological features**

-Single nucleotide variants (SNVs) that alter protein sequences (missense mutations) are a major cause of inherited disease.
+Why missense mutation?

+A missense mutation is a single nucleotide change that results in the substitution of one amino acid for another in a protein.
+Depending on where  and how drastic the change is, it may disrupt protein folding, affect catalytic or binding sites or have little to no functional effect.
+They are a major cause of inherited disease.
 However, many are benign.
 Accurately distinguishing **pathogenic** from **benign** variants is a central problem in medical genomics.

+It's hard to predict as protein function depends on evolutionary conservation or physicochemical changes.
+No single feature is sufficient so models must combine multiple biological signals.

 In this project, I built an end-to-end machine learning pipeline to:

 * Construct a  missense variant dataset from ClinVar and extract protein-level features using Ensembl VEP
 * Train and evaluate models to predict variant pathogenicity and interpret feature importance

-Why missense mutation?

-A missense mutation is a single nucleotide change that results in the substitution of one amino acid for another in a protein.
-Depending on where  and how drastic the change is, it may disrupt protein folding, affect catalytic or binding sites or have little to no functional effect

-It's hard to predict as protein function depends on evolutionary conservation or physicochemical changes.
-No single feature is sufficient so models must combine multiple biological signals.

 **Datasets used**